Dandandan/dbt-athena/README.md

 #### Supported Functionality
 Due to the nature of Athena, not all core dbt functionality is supported.
-The following features of dbt are not implemented on Presto:
+The following features of dbt are not implemented on Athena:
 - Archival
 - Incremental models

-If you are interested in helping to add support for this functionality in dbt on Presto, please [open an issue](https://github.com/Dandandan/dbt-athena/issues/new)!
+If you are interested in helping to add support for this functionality in dbt on Athena, please [open an issue](https://github.com/Dandandan/dbt-athena/issues/new)!

 Known issues: